 According to FedEx, the official shipping rates for FedEx Ground for our product will be based on the volumetric (dimensional) weight of the product.
 The image below shows the shipping rates based on the volumetric weight of the product.

 Now, let us see the shipping rates as well as the weight that the plugin uses as the package weight.

 Comparing the shipping rates

 As we know, the WooCommerce Shipping plugin for FedEx can provide FedEx shipping rates for both domestic and international shipments.
 However, things change in our case as the volumetric weight is greater than the actual weight.

-So you need to enable an option which will calculate and compare the two weights, and check which shipping service to choose for final rate calculation.
-The following image shows you need to click on Enable Volumetric weight.
+So you need to enable an option that will calculate and compare the two weights, and check which shipping service to choose for the final rate calculation.
+The following image shows you need to click on Enable Volumetric Weight.

-Once you enable the option and you can add the sample item into the Cart.
+Once you enable the option and you can add the sample item to the Cart.
 Here are the shipping rates returned by FedEx.

 Setting up volumetric weight in Shopify Shipping App for FedEx

 The Shopify Shipping App for FedEx supports volumetric weight-based packing out of the box.
 You just need to select the ‘Weight Based’ option under the Packing Method.
 You should be able to see this option on the App page once you’ve installed the Shopify Shipping App for FedEx correctly.